• Home

 Partnering up with Kettlebell Kings, Marcus has further established himself as a premier leader in kettlebell training.
 In fact, he’s responsible for helping beginners get certifications through the living.fit program.
 If anyone is deserving of the handle kettlebellexercises it’s him.

 The posts he puts up are usually very detailed with instructions for each workout.
 There is a real emphasis on technique and ensuring you can follow along.
 It’s more about learning than trying to dazzle an audience with complex movements.
-All in all, a pretty down to earth guy.
+All in all, a pretty down-to-earth guy.

 A fun little fact is that he trained Jessica Alba.
 In an interview with Onnit, he mentions that she’s actually his cousin.
 Now that kettlebells are getting more exposure, other celebrities are beginning to train with them for their movie roles.
 It makes sense with their typical busy schedules and the need to get in shape quickly.